All Episodes

 It's no longer an issue for the rhinos to be afraid of.

-It's no longer an issue for these uh so-called moderate Republicans to think that is killing their electoral chances.
+It's no longer an issue for these so-called moderate Republicans to think that is killing their electoral chances.

 It's just the opposite.

-Supreme Court, this is this is unbelievable.
+Supreme Court, this is unbelievable.

 Of course, releasing tens of thousands of hardened criminals into the population will not result in less needless suffering and death.

-It's going to increase needless suffering and death outside the prison walls.
+It's going to increase needless suffering and death outside the prison walls because they've got strict gun control laws in California.

-And of course the law abiding will not have guns.
+And of course, the law-abiding will not have guns.

 They'll have no problem.